Joint typical periodic optimization: Statement of results

-In the present article we undertake a programme investigating the most general notion of topological typicality in ergodic optimization, by allowing the independent variation of both dynamical system and potential function.
-This approach, corresponding to the one suggested by Yang, Hunt \& Ott \cite{YHO00}\footnote{The suggestion in \cite[p.~1951]{YHO00} concerns `enlarging the meaning of typicality to be with respect to both variation of system parameters and performance function parameters'.}, and in \cite[pp.~2610--2611]{Je19}, is most natural from the perspective of physical applications, allowing perturbation of all laws governing the optimization.
 Specifically, our interest is in the \emph{joint typical periodic optimization (Joint TPO)} problem, allowing joint variation of pairs $(T,\phi)$ of map $T$ and function $\phi$ in suitable \emph{product spaces}, and seeking to establish that periodic optimization is a typical property with respect to the \emph{topology of the product space}.
 More precisely, for any Banach space $\cF$ consisting of suitable continuous real-valued functions on a compact metric space $X$, and a suitable space $\cT$ of self-maps of $X$, we say that a pair $(T,\phi)\in\cT \times \cF$ has the \emph{periodic optimization property} if there exists some $T$-periodic orbit $\cO$, with corresponding $T$-invariant probability measure

 such that

 where $\MMM(X,T)$ denotes the set of $T$-invariant Borel probability measures on $X$.
 In other words, if a measure $\mu\in\MMM(X,T)$ is called \emph{$(T,\phi)$-maximizing} whenever $\int\! \phi\, \mathrm{d}\mu = \sup_{\nu\in\MMM(X,T)} \int\! \phi\, \mathrm{d}\nu \eqqcolon Q(T,\phi)$, the periodic optimization property for $(T,\phi)$ means that there is a unique $(T,\phi)$-maximizing measure, and it is of the form (\ref{periodic_measure_form}) for some $T$-periodic orbit $\cO$.